google/zetasql/docs/functions-and-operators.md

 The `json_path_string_literal` parameter identifies the value or values you want to obtain from the JSON-formatted string.
-You construct this parameter using the [JSONPath][json-link-to-code-google-json-path] format.
+You construct this parameter using the [JSONPath][json-path] format.
 As part of this format, this parameter must start with a `$` symbol, which refers to the outermost level of the JSON-formatted string.
 You can identify child values using dot or bracket notation.
 If the JSON object is an array, you can use brackets to specify the array index.

 | JSONPath | Description                       |
 |----------|-----------------------------------|